raux/raux.github.io/index.md

 # WIREDS

-# First International Workshop on Intertwining Research and Education on Software (WIREDS2024)
+# The First International Workshop on Intertwining Research and Education on Software (WIREDS2024)
 6th - 8th December 2024 Osaka, Japan

 ## About